CMake Basics

 - After making

-available, the next step is to generate the code usingrosidl_generate_interfaces
+rosidl_default_generatorsavailable, the next step is to generate the code usingrosidl_generate_interfaces rosidl_generate_interfaces(${PROJECT_NAME} msgfiles... servicefiles...)- By default, this will create a library named

 - Here, the library will still have the proper name (based on